Dacid99/gesetze-im-internet/.gitlab/merge_request_templates/bugfix.md

 [] I have fixed the following bug:

-[] I have tested the fix on a running modified instance and the bug did consistently not occur.
+[] I have tested the fix with a debug build package and the bug did not occur.

 I have added the following requirements to the project: